galchapman/Scouting-2022/README.md

 ## Final Notes

-The code was writen in about a month while a FTC season was going so we didn't spend a lot of time on it.
+The code was writen in about a month while a FTC season was going so we didn't spend a lot of time on debugging.
 So if you spot a bug please resport it or even better make a pull request with the fix.

 ## Credits